 Wisconsin law does not mandate or authorize training or development of training materials for law enforcement on human trafficking or domestic minor sex trafficking.
-Single party consent to audiotaping and wiretapping are permitted for investigations of suspected trafficking and CSEC crimes, facilitating the investigation and collection of important evidence for prosecutions.
-While the human trafficking statute does not prohibit a defense based on the use of a law enforcement decoy posing as a minor in an investigation of child sex trafficking, the defense is likely unavailable for charges brought under the non-CSEC offense of "computer solicitation of a child to engage in sex acts."
-Law enforcement may use the Internet to investigate the criminal use of a computer to facilitate a child sex crime, which may include trafficker and buyer communications with a minor under 16 with the intent to have sexual contact with the minor.
-Wisconsin has established a statewide reporting and response system for missing children, but does not require reporting of recovered missing children.
+Single party consent to audiotaping and wiretapping are permitted for investigations of trafficking and CSEC, facilitating the investigation and collection of important evidence for prosecutions.
+Although the trafficking law does not prohibit a defense based on the use of a law enforcement decoy posing as a minor during an investigation, the defense is likely unavailable for charges brought under the non-CSEC offense of "use of a computer to facilitate a child sex crime," which seemingly allows law enforcement to investigate via the Internet.
+Wisconsin has established a statewide reporting and response system for missing children, but does not require reporting of located missing children.